jncraton/computational-thinking-cpsc2020/lectures/12-testing.md

 - October 2nd, 1pm - 3pm
 - Located in Reardon
 - Attendance is expected
-- This class will be cancelled that day
+- This class will be canceled that day

 Testing
 =======